About Siskiyou Mountain Club

 Mission

 Siskiyou Mountain Club is a 501(c)(3) public charity that formed to restore, maintain, and promote primitive trails in the Siskiyou backcountry and beyond.
-We coordinate stewardship projects with volunteers, staff, and interns; publish maps and outdoor information, and lead service-adventure for the public.
+We coordinate stewardship projects with volunteers, staff, and interns; publish maps and outdoor information; and lead service-adventures for the public.

 What we do: Long live the backwoods trails